They had 1 career AB, 1 career hit. Nothing else.

 The 78-year-old Gleason has done a lot of living since then.
 He tended bar at Don Drysdale’s restaurant, fell in and out of love, re-enlisted, found Jesus.
 He believes his faith is what saved him on May 8, 2017, when he was hit head-on by a speeding car on a two-lane highway by a driver who had swerved into the soft shoulder and overcorrected.
 The other driver was killed instantly, and the collision was so horrific that the California Highway Patrol officers who reached the scene couldn’t believe Gleason was still conscious.
 Though his car was totaled and his back wrenched, Gleason didn’t have a single broken bone.

 So while he didn’t stick in the Majors, Gleason’s story is one of survival.
 In 2003, the Dodgers asked him to throw out a ceremonial first pitch and then surprised him with the presentation of a replacement for the ’63 World Series ring that had been lost -- or robbed -- overseas.
 He is the only person in the world with a Purple Heart, a World Series ring and a perfect Major League batting average.

-“I’m thankful for everything,” he says.
+“I’m thankful for everything,” he said.
 “Even Vietnam.”